· Order in Council / Independent Schools (Various Regulations) Amendment Regulation · in-force

 What changed

-- The Independent Schools (Various Regulations) Amendment Regulation is made, replacing the term "private school" with "independent school" across eleven distinct regulations.
+- Enacts the Independent Schools (Various Regulations) Amendment Regulation, systematically replacing "private school" with "independent school" across eleven distinct regulations.

 Why it matters

-- The proclamation of these sections brings new legislative provisions concerning education into effect, altering the legal framework governing schools in Alberta.
+- Brings new legislative provisions from the Education Amendment Act, 2025 into effect, altering the legal framework governing schools in Alberta.

 - The staggered effective dates indicate a phased implementation of the Education Amendment Act, 2025, allowing for preparation before full enactment.

-- This Order in Council implements a systemic definitional change for non-publicly funded schools across Alberta's regulatory framework.
+- Implements a systemic definitional change for non-publicly funded schools across Alberta's regulatory framework, ensuring legal and administrative consistency.

-- The consistent renaming from "private" to "independent" aligns various regulations with the new terminology established by the Education Amendment Act, 2025.
+- Aligns various regulations with the new "independent school" terminology established by the Education Amendment Act, 2025, potentially reflecting a shift in policy approach or public perception.

 Rights affected